Crescent Island Lake Naivasha Kenya | Moi South Lake Road | Naivasha

 * Game viewing: the Island has very strategic spots for viewing water animals like the Hippos in Lake Naivasha

 * Walking among wild animals and enjoying them up close.
-This is because this island doesn’t have any predators that can attack either the animals or the humans, so walks on the Island very close to the animals are very common
+This is because this island doesn’t have any predators that can attack either the animals or the humans, so walking on the Island very close to the animals is very common